-To many, cooking rendang seems complicated.
-Do not be intimidated for this is a simple version for you to attempt.
-Trust me, this is delicious!
-If you have access to freshly grated coconut, that would be superb.
-I have to settle for desiccated coconut instead.
-Thankfully, it worked perfectly fine too.
+To many, cooking rendang seems daunting and complicated.
+Do not be intimidated for this is a simple version.
+Trust me, this is delicious.